jc21/dnsrouter/README.md

 ```

 Be aware that running on port `53` will require root permissions on Linux systems.

+Each configured server listens on both UDP and TCP on the given host/port (TCP is used as a
+fallback when an answer is too large for a single UDP packet), so make sure both are
+reachable through any firewall.

 After the service is running you just have to use it.
 Modify your network interface's DNS
 servers (or /etc/resolv.conf) to use the IP running `dnsrouter` ie `127.0.0.1` if it's